ameyanjarlekar/Policy-Based-RL-For-POMDPs/README.md

 # Policy-Based-RL-For-POMDPs
-Code for the paper Scalable Policy-Based RL Algorithms for POMDPs
+This repository contains code for the paper "Scalable Policy-Based RL Algorithms for POMDPs" accepted at NeurIPS 2025.